Uddhav Thackeray-led Shiv Sena-NCP-Cong govt wins floor test in Maharashtra assembly

 Maharashtra Floor Test LIVE: Uddhav Thackeray wins floor test

 NCP leader Dilip Walse Patil was appointed pro-tem Speaker to conduct the proceedings of the special two-day session which commences today.
-On Sunday, the Assembly Speaker's election will be held, followed by the tabling of motion of thanks on the Governor's address in the House.
+On Sunday, the Assembly Speaker's election will be held, followed by the tabling of a motion of thanks on the Governor's address in the House.
 The new Speaker will then announce the name of the Leader of Opposition in the Assembly, Devendra Fadnavis.

 The Shiv Sena, NCP and Congress formed the government after the Thackeray-led party fell out with its pre-poll ally BJP over sharing the chief ministerial post.